awsdocs/amazon-eks-user-guide/doc_source/sample-deployment.md

 Though many variables are changeable in the following steps, we recommend only changing variable values where specified\.
 Once you have a better understanding of Kubernetes Pods, deployments, and services, you can experiment with changing other values\.

 1. Create a namespace\.
 A namespace allows you to group resources in Kubernetes\.
 For more information, see [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/) in the Kubernetes documentation\.
-If you plan to deploy your sample application to [Simplify compute management with AWS Fargate](fargate.md), make sure that the value for `namespace` in your [Define which Pods use Fargate when launched](fargate-profile.md) is `eks-sample-app`\.
+If you plan to deploy your sample application to [Simplify compute management with AWS Fargate](fargate.md), make sure that the value for `namespace` in your [Define which Pods use AWS Fargate when launched](fargate-profile.md) is `eks-sample-app`\.

    ```
    kubectl create namespace eks-sample-app